stellar/stellar-protocol/drafts/draft-txrep.md

 ### Normalized txrep

-Fields in a strkey file are specified in an order-independent way.
+Fields in txrep are specified in an order-independent way.
 If a field appears twice, the second value overwrites the first.
 This allows one to update a transaction by appending lines to a file.
 However, in some cases it is useful to transform transactions into normalized form, for instance so two transactions can be more easily compared, or so users inspecting a transaction see a more predictable format.

 _Normalized txrep_ format is a _txrep_ format with the following additional restrictions: